NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 # **UnbelievaBoat-like Discord Bot in python**
 ### For questions about the bot and how to set it up: ask me on Discord at *<Kendrik 2.0#7373>*

-Code is finished and will be published here asap.
+Code is finished, so there won't be any big updates anymore.
+But please report any problems to me via Discord !

 ### - Info
 The Bot uses most of UnbelievaBoat's commands for minigames and economy (not moderation tho).